solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 Bringing together the findings of this survey of the stone meteorite of Iowa, they justify the following conclusions:

-1) The stone mass is comprised of irregular little mineral fragments of olivine and an augite-like substance, which appears to have been taken from a shattered rock.
+1) The stone mass is comprised of irregular little mineral fragments of olivine and an augite-like substance, and appears to have been taken from a shattered rock.

 ...